PawseySC/singularity-containers/_episodes/00-setup-docker.md

 objectives:
 - Install Docker on your own computer, on Windows, macOS or Linux
 - Verify the installation by running a test container
+- Create and verify a Docker Hub account and test publishing an image
 keypoints:
 - We will use Docker to build container images
 - Installing Docker may require *admin*/*sudo* privileges, depending on your operating system and computer configuration
 - The `docker run hello-world` command verifies that Docker can obtain an image and run a container
+- A verified Docker Hub account is required for the later image-publishing exercise
 ---

 ### Why do I need this?